-Considering DRL algorithms, recent bipedal locomotion studies focus on model-free RL algorithms.
+Considering DRL algorithms, recent bipedal locomotion studies have focused on model-free RL algorithms.
 Unlike model-based RL, which learns a model of the environment but may inherit biases from simulations that do not accurately reflect real-world conditions, model-free RL directly trains policies through environmental interaction without relying on an explicit environmental model.
-Although model-free RL requires more computational samples and resources, it can train a more robust policy allowing the robots to travel around challenging environments.
+Although model-free RL requires more computational samples and resources, it can train more robust policies that allow robots to traverse challenging environments.

 Many sophisticated model-free RL algorithms exist, which can be broadly classified into two categories: policy-based (or policy optimisation) and value-based approaches.
-Value-based methods e.g. Q-learning, State-Action-Reward-State-Action (SARSA), Deep Q-learning (DQN) \cite{2021_DeepQ_DNQ_stepping_animationlonly_steppingstones} only excel in discrete action space and often struggle with high dimensional action space.
+Value-based methods, e.g. Q-learning, State–Action–Reward–State–Action (SARSA), and Deep Q-learning (DQN) \cite{2021_DeepQ_DNQ_stepping_animationlonly_steppingstones}, excel only in discrete action spaces and often struggle with high-dimensional action spaces.
 Q-learning is an off-policy algorithm that directly learns the optimal Q-values, allowing it to derive the best possible actions irrespective of the current policy.
 SARSA, an on-policy variant, updates its Q-values based on the actual actions taken, making it robust in environments where the policy evolves during learning.
-DQN extends Q-learning by using deep NNs to approximate Q-values, enabling the algorithm to tackle complex state spaces, though it still faces challenges with high-dimensional action spaces due to the difficulty of accurate value estimation.
-In contrast, policy-based methods, such as policy gradient, can handle complex tasks but are generally less sample-efficient compared to value-based methods.
+DQN extends Q-learning by using deep NNs to approximate Q-values, enabling the algorithm to tackle complex state spaces, though it still faces challenges with high-dimensional action spaces due to difficulties in accurate value estimation.
+In contrast, policy-based methods, such as policy-gradient techniques, can handle complex tasks but are generally less sample-efficient than value-based methods.